lotabout/skim/README.md

 ## How to ignore files?

-Skim invoke `find .` to fetch a list of files for filtering.
+Skim invokes `find .` to fetch a list of files for filtering.
 You can override that by setting the environment variable `SKIM_DEFAULT_COMMAND`.
 For example:

 ```sh